(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - Every good act of giving and every perfect gift is from above; coming down from the Father of Lights with whom there’s no change or shifting shadow.

-- And being resolved, He birthed us by the word of truth, for us to be a kind of firstfruit of His creatures.
+- And having been resolved, He birthed us by the word of truth, for us to be a kind of firstfruit of His creatures.

 - *Know this my beloved brothers, and let every man be swift to hear, slow to speak, and slow to anger;